KamalHegazi/passgen/README.md

 # 🔐 Passgen
-Welcome to the Secure Password Generator!
+Welcome!
 This tool helps you create strong, random passwords to enhance your security.
 It’s built with Python and leverages the secrets module for cryptographic randomness.

 # 🚀 Features
 **Customizable Length:** Define the length of your password.